Rise and Fall of Tartaria

 Tartaria figured in countless of maps until the 19th century.
 But did you ever wonder when it started to appear?

-Although the name Tartaria was already well established in the European literature (as we saw above), it didn’t start to appear on maps until the 14th century.
+Although the name Tartaria was already well established in the European literature (as we saw above), it wasn’t found on maps until the 14th century.

 Before that, the European cartography was dominated by very symbolical T-O maps and later by Ptolemy’s Geography-inspired maps.